jeomin12/MyClean-/README.md

 - Understanding the project requirements.
 - Creating user stories.

+## Week 3
+- Start working on user stories in Kanban board.

+## Week 4
+- Break out user stories into tasks and start developing the website.
+-
 Checklist/TODOs:
 * Update the following during each week prac session
 * github entry timestamp is BEFORE the iteration-1